The work / book of love, sex and relationships made me understand the importance of self-respect.

 The second is to decide to follow what feelings and emotions tell us.

-It is not obvious that recognizing what it means to take action to obtain it, on the contrary!
+It is not obvious that recognising what it means to take action to obtain it, on the contrary!

 Another way we don't respect ourselves is by judging ourselves.